Thank you so much for your interest in Bittersweet's CSA! Click here to sign-up!

 You will notice when you register that you are asked to select a season - which simply means you choose the season(s) that yield(s) your favorite type(s) of produce.
 Throughout each season, harvested crops will be divided among members and will be available for pickup at either Bittersweet Farms or Walt Churchill's Market in Maumee within the selected time slot.

-Out of desire to offer members greater diversity, some crops - such as melons, sweet corn, beans, winter squash, and seasonal fruit - are harvested on other local, small-scale farms.
+Out of desire to offer members greater diversity, some crops - such as sweet corn, beans, and seasonal fruit - are harvested on other local, small-scale farms.
 Although we want to grow as much of the CSA produce as possible, we realize that your satisfaction is important to the success of the program.
 However, please be aware that the farming philosophies of the local farms we work with may differ from those of Bittersweet Farms.

 Three CSA seasons are being offered this year and members are welcome to sign up for more than one season.
 Each season has a limited number of shares, so we recommend you register for your desired seasons as early as possible.